LilyBeaulne/Lily-Beaulne/MarkdownTechTales.md

 Title: PHIL 3370 Reflection.Tech Tales: Using AI Wisely
 Date: 2025-10-08
 Author: Lily Beaulne
 abstract: This is a reflection on the final creative process for PHIL 3370 ethics of artificial intelligence.
-I iteratively prompted Microsoft Co-pilot, and its generative image feature powered by Dall-e to create a children's story book based around online safety, specifically when using AI- as well as how to use AI in helpful instead of hurtful ways. here, the creative process, technical understanding, and ethical implications are briefly explored.
+I iteratively prompted Microsoft Co-pilot, and its generative image feature powered by Dall-e to create a children's storybook based around online safety, specifically when using AI- as well as how to use AI in helpful instead of hurtful ways. here, the creative process, technical understanding, and ethical implications are briefly explored.
 tags: AI, storybook, narrative, reflection

 # *PHIL 3370 Reflection*